Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 _POSSIBLE_ _ADDITIONS_ _TO_ _CONSIDER_

-[X]: Delete assigment option for teacher - TODAY
+[X]: Delete assignment option for teacher - DONE
 [Y]: Check into dark mode and adjust some CSS, regardless of mobile

 [DETAILS:]